 First, take immediate corrective action to prevent the violation from continuing or recurring.
 Each additional day the violation is not corrected can be considered an additional violation.

-After correcting the violation, advise the District in writing, within ten calendar days of the date the Notice of Violation was issued, of the action taken to correct the violation.
-You may send the response to the APCD Compliance Division at 10124 Old Grove Road, San Diego, CA 92131; fax it to (858) 586- 2651; or email it to firstname.lastname@example.org.
+After correcting the violation, advise SDAPCD in writing, within ten calendar days of the date the Notice of Violation was issued, of the action taken to correct the violation.
+You may send the response to SDAPCD's Compliance Division at 10124 Old Grove Road, San Diego, CA 92131; fax it to (858) 586- 2601; or email it to email@example.com.

-When the District makes a settlement offer or a court sets a penalty amount, the District or court will consider items such as the violation itself (extent of harm, its persistence and duration), the site’s violation history, the innovative nature of the control equipment, the actions the facility took to ensure compliance (extent of mitigation, response time, inspection and maintenance program), and the financial resources of the violator.
+When SDAPCD makes a settlement offer or a court sets a penalty amount, SDAPCD or court will consider items such as the violation itself (extent of harm, its persistence and duration), the site’s violation history, the innovative nature of the control equipment, the actions the facility took to ensure compliance (extent of mitigation, response time, inspection and maintenance program), and the financial resources of the violator.
 Make sure to address these items in the letter.

 If, due to conditions beyond your reasonable control, you cannot correct the violation immediately and you must use the equipment or process that resulted in a Notice of Violation, you may seek a variance from the San Diego Air Pollution Control District Hearing Board.
 Variances cannot allow public nuisances or allow relief from the requirement to obtain a permit to construct or operate a process or equipment.